symfony/symfony-docs/book/part03.rst

     able to type ``http://example.com/hello?name=Fabien``, which looks much better.

-So, the trick is the usage of the ``Request::getPathInfo()`` method which returns the path of the Request by removing the front controller script name including its sub-directories (only if needed -- see above tip).
+The trick is the usage of the ``Request::getPathInfo()`` method which returns the path of the Request by removing the front controller script name including its sub-directories (only if needed -- see above tip).

 .. tip::